Talend/vault-sidecar-injector/README.md

 > ⚠️ **Important note** ⚠️: support for sidecars in Kubernetes **jobs** suffers from limitations and issues exposed here: <https://github.com/kubernetes/kubernetes/issues/25908>.
 >
 > A Kubernetes proposal tries to address those points: <https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/sidecarcontainers.md>, <https://github.com/kubernetes/enhancements/issues/753>.
-Implementation of the proposal has started and may be released in Kubernetes 1.18 or 1.19 (in Alpha stage).
+Implementation of the proposal has started and may be released in Kubernetes 1.19 (in Alpha stage).
 >
 > In the meantime however, `Vault Sidecar Injector` implements **specific sidecar and signaling mechanism** to properly stop all injected containers on job termination.